 Jade may be our youngest ambassador, but she’s already a powerhouse of creative ideas, wit, grit, fizz and talent.
 She’s a features writer and campaigner for non-profit Art Saves Lives International, raising awareness of mental health issues and all forms of social inequality.
 Jade invites commissions of her beautiful artwork.
 She particularly enjoys commissions of wildlife and pets.
 We are so excited to be working with Jade on upcoming art exhibitions in HK & Asia.

 Resident Photographer Enrique (‘Ricky’) Rueda Sadiosa has made Hong Kong his second home since the 1990s.
 Originally from the Philippines, he’s traveled to more than 150 international cities and countries.
-A passionate human rights advocate and activist, in 2017 Ricky was shortlisted for the Justice Centre Hong Kong’s Human Rights Art Prize for his photo journalism.
+A passionate human rights advocate, in 2017 Ricky was shortlisted for the Justice Centre Hong Kong’s Human Rights Art Prize for his photo journalism.
 Ricky recently spent 5 years traveling the world in the footsteps of Philippine national hero, Dr. Jose Rizal.
 During his travels, he’s produced a feature-length documentary film and taken photographs for his latest 500-page coffee table book.

 In 2010, Ricky accidentally ran to be President of the Philippines after he showed up to take photos of the presidential selection process and accidentally got ushered into the wrong room.
 Instead of being surrounded by journalists, he found himself surrounded by presidential hopefuls.
 Despite being woefully unprepared, Ricky couldn’t resist the opportunity to have a crack at running for president himself.
 He improvised a campaign speech on national television and duly progressed to the next three stages of the contest.
 He was eventually disqualified.
 But only for having spent just 3 days in the Philippines that year.
 (NOTE: Apparently, if you want to run for President of the Philippines, you have to have been resident there for at least a week.
 Bah!)